airr-community/ogrdbstats/README.md

 `--plot_mutated` - if present, only unmutated sequences will be used to create the base composition plots (3-prime end plots and whole sequence plots) of V-genes (the switch is not valid for other chains).

+`--all_novel` - if present, all sequences in the reference set will be treated as inferred for reporting purposes: a full set of plots will be provided for each sequence, and all columns in the Genotype file will be completed for each sequence.

 Detailed descriptions of the required input files are given in the next section, but for quick usage with a supported tool, please skip to the